Ranking Beloit: What the Guides Say

 Kiplinger’s Personal Finance magazine

-Kiplinger's Personal Finance magazine ranked Beloit at No. 59 on its 2015 list of Best College Values, and No. 110 overall when compared to public and private colleges and universities.
+Kiplinger's Personal Finance magazine ranked Beloit 71/100 liberal arts colleges on its 2016 list of Best College Values, and 160/300 overall when compared to public and private colleges and universities.

 Sustainability Tracking, Assessment & Rating System (STARS)